 Science Says: What to know about the viral outbreak in China

-Health officials around the world are keeping a close watch on an outbreak of a new virus in China.
-In response, governments are stepping up surveillance of airline passengers arriving from the affected area to try to prevent the virus from spreading.
+Health authorities are closely watching an outbreak of respiratory illness caused by a new virus that originated in China.
+Governments are stepping up surveillance of airline passengers from central China and taking other steps to try to control the outbreak.

-Scientists have identified it as a new kind of coronavirus.
-There are many known types of coronaviruses.
-Some cause the common cold.
-Others found in bats, camels and other animals have evolved into more severe illnesses such as SARS (severe acute respiratory syndrome) or MERS (Middle East respiratory syndrome).
+Scientists have identified it as a new coronavirus.
+The name comes from the Latin word for crowns or halos, which coronaviruses resemble under a microscope.
+The coronavirus family has many types that affect people.
+Some cause the common cold while others originating in bats, camels and other animals have evolved into more severe illnesses such as SARS — severe acute respiratory syndrome — or MERS — Middle East respiratory syndrome.

 WHAT ARE THE SYMPTOMS?